ERamaM/PMDLComparator/README.md

     device = cuda
     floatX = float32

 To run the experiments, you need to specify the json configuration file.
-That is done like:
+This json specifies which datasets are going to be tested and with what parameters.
+The already provided "pmdlcomparator.json" is already configured to test with every dataset available from the paper.
+The tests are executed with the following command:

     python main.py -c config/pmdlcomparator.json